AndrzejSzelag/AndrzejSzelag/README.md

 - Currently working as a **Java Developer**
 - Constantly improving my skills in **Spring**, **Java 21**, and **Clean Architecture**
 - Passionate about writing clean, readable, and maintainable code
-- Graduate of multiple professional programs (SoftwareSkill, HackerU, Harvard CS50)
+- Graduate of multiple professional programs (Harvard CS50, Lodz University of Technology, SoftwareSkill, HackerU)
 <br /><br />

 ### Projects